background

-Back pain symptoms most commonly manifest themselves in the lower back but may also affect other parts of the spine.
+Back pain symptoms most commonly manifest themselves in the lower back but may also affect other parts of the spine

-An introduction to the symptoms of back pain
+Symptoms of back pain

 Back pain is a very common problem and many people will experience it at some point during their lives.
 Most often, it is not a problem that should worry you as it is rarely an indication of an underlying serious health issue.

-This can vary considerably.
 Depending on how long symptoms last, back pain can be categorised as ‘acute’ or ‘chronic’.

 • sub-acute back pain – lasts between six weeks and three months